Sorry Pard, I could have held it to 2,000

 I opened two spades which was passed around to RHO.
 He balanced with 2NT.
 This should show a notrump hand, spades stopped, and about a king less than a direct notrump overcall (so, maybe 13-15).
-If you've ever taught bridge, you have to make sure your students know all the meanings of 2NT in competition (it is easy to confuse natural with takeout and to have general confusion over the ranges).
+Make sure you know all the meanings of 2NT in competition (it is easy to confuse natural with "unusual/takeout" and to have general confusion over the ranges).

 After the 2NT call, my LHO bid 3 to transfer to hearts.
-RHO rejected and bid 3NT (probably never such a good idea on this auction).
+RHO rejected and bid 3NT (probably never such a good idea on this auction--where the person transferring could be totally broke).
 This was passed around to my partner, Steve Weinstein.
 He doubled and everyone passed.
 What should I lead?

 Such doubles typically show dummy's suit, so I led the Q. This was the full deal: